BoThomas/churchtools-extensions/README.md

 ## Support

 For questions about the ChurchTools API, visit the [ChurchTools Forum](https://forum.church.tools).
+My username is [bothomas](https://forum.church.tools/user/bothomas).